Filip Ivanovski

-Filip Ivanovski (Филип Ивановски, born 1 May 1985) is a footballer from Macedonia who currently assistant coach for Macedonian club Vardar.
+Filip Ivanovski (Филип Ивановски, born 1 May 1985) is a Macedonian former professional footballer who played as a striker.

 Club career

-Ivanovski made his name in Poland with Polonia Warsaw and on 11 March 2008, he scored one goal in the match between Foreign Stars of Orange Ekstraklasa and Poland national football team.
-His debut for Polonia was vs. Wisla Krakow (0:2) on 16 August 2008.
-His first goal for Polonia was the next match on 23 August 2008 vs. ŁKS Łódź (2:1) in the 85th minute.
+Ivanovski made his name in Poland with Dyskobolia Grodzisk and on 11 March 2008, he scored one goal in a match between Foreign Stars of Orange Ekstraklasa and the Poland national football team.
+His debut for Polonia came on 16 August 2008 in a 0–2 loss to Wisła Kraków.
+He scored his first goal for the club in the next outing, in the 85th minute of a 2–1 win over ŁKS Łódź on 23 August.

 Ivanovski's contract with Polonia expired in the summer of 2010 and he decided to continue his career in Cyprus by signing a 1-year deal with an option for an additional year with Ethnikos Achnas.

 After Ethnikos Achnas Ivanovski travelled to FK Vardar in Macedonia for a season, scoring 24 goals in 32 games and just shortly to make a transfer to the squad of FC Astana playing in Kazakhstan Premier League where he also spent just one season.
 Then Ivanoski returned to his old youth club FK Vardar between 2014 and 2016.
 After that he returned to another old youth club of his career in Macedonia, FK Rabotnichki.

 On 7 July 2017, Ivanovski signed for Javor Ivanjica in the Serbian SuperLiga.
 On 4 April 2018, Ivanovski signed for Finnish club RoPS until July 2018, with an option to extend the deal until the end of the year.